Towards Understanding What State Space Models Learn About Code: Related Works

-Recent works have begun analyzing SSM architectures through various lenses. \citet{mamba2025achilles} identify limitations of Mamba on synthetic copying tasks but do not examine real-world domain adaptation or convolution-based SSMs. \citet{transformerinterpretabilitytransfer} analyzed if the interpretability methods developed for transformer can be used for architectures such as Mamba but they do not evaluate if they are applicable to general convolution based SSMs. \citet{hiddenattention_mamba} reformulate Mamba as an implicit attention mechanism, offering theoretical insights and attention based analysis.
+\textbf{Interpretability of SSMs.} Recent work has begun analyzing SSM architectures through various lenses. \citet{mamba2025achilles} identify limitations of Mamba on synthetic copying tasks but do not examine real-world domain adaptation or convolution-based SSMs. \citet{transformerinterpretabilitytransfer} analyzed if the interpretability methods developed for transformer can be used for architectures such as Mamba but do not evaluate if they apply to general convolution based SSMs. \citet{hiddenattention_mamba} reformulate Mamba as an implicit attention mechanism, offering theoretical insights and attention based analysis.

-Our work fills three critical gaps: \textbf{(1) Domain Specificity}---we analyze code understanding, where structural constraints (AST, DFG) enable rigorous evaluation of syntactic and semantic capture; \textbf{(2) Fine-Tuning Dynamics}---we are the first to characterize how SSM representations degrade between pre-training and fine-tuning; \textbf{(3) Actionable Diagnostics}---\textit{SSM-Interpret} operates directly on learned kernels in the frequency domain, enabling layer-wise, range-specific analysis that translates into concrete architectural improvements.
+Our work fills critical gaps by comparing the capabilities of SSMs and transformers on real-world tasks, and we are the first to develop a framework for layer-wise frequency-domain analysis of the learned convolutional kernels, resulting in concrete architectural improvements.

-We discuss detailed related works on analysis using spectral methods and control theory in \cref{related mamba}.
+We discuss additional related works on analysis using spectral methods and control theory in Appendix \ref{related mamba}.